elfhosted/elfhosted.com/docs/app/jackettio.md

 # {{ page.meta.slug }}

-Jackettio is a Stremio addon which searches that resolve streams using Jackett and Debrid.
+Jackettio is a Stremio addon (a torrentio alternative) which searches that resolve streams using Jackett and Debrid.
 It seamlessly integrates with private trackers.

 {% include 'app.md' %}
 {% include 'app_access.md' %}